 City of IP address - the city customer IP originates to.

-If the info submitted by a customer at checkout does not match the country and/or city of IP address, you are informed about it by the following message in red:
+If the info submitted by a customer at checkout does not match the country and city of IP address, you are informed about it by the following message in red:

 Billing country/city doesn't match country of IP address

-Distance calculated from - the city a customer specified in his Billing details on checkout.
+Distance calculated from - the city specified in the customer's Billing details on checkout.